Surgical Residency Program

 About the Program

-The mission of the Massachusetts General Hospital’s General Surgical Residency Training Program in the Department of Surgery is to recruit the finest possible candidates and train them to become the next generation of leaders in academic surgery.
-We provide our residents unparalleled clinical and operative experiences; robust didactic, simulation and conference curricula; and limitless research opportunities.
-One of the oldest and most prestigious training programs in the country, the Mass General Surgical Residency Program continues to pride itself on the success of its graduates, many of whom are current department chairs, division chiefs and renowned surgical scientists.
+The General Surgery Residency Program at Massachusetts General Hospital trains the next generation of leaders in academic surgery.
+We provide our residents with unparalleled clinical and operative experiences; robust didactic, simulation and conference curricula; a team approach to career development, mentorship and limitless research opportunities.
+One of the oldest and most prestigious training programs in the country, the Mass General Surgery Residency Program prides itself on the success of its graduates, many of whom are current department chairs, division chiefs and renowned surgeon-scientists.

 Access to Clinical Excellence

 The principal goal of the program is clinical excellence.
 We believe that exposure to a large, diverse patient population and a broad experience in complex open and minimally invasive surgeries are essential elements in the training of outstanding surgeons.
-Thus, the vast majority of our surgical training occurs at Mass General, consistently ranked the #2 hospital in the nation by U.S. News & World Report.
+Thus, the vast majority of our surgical training occurs at Mass General, consistently ranked as a top hospital in the nation by U.S. News & World Report.

 Mass General provides approximately 10,000 surgical admissions and 20,000 operative procedures each year.
 This abundance of clinical material enables the surgical trainee to gain early experience in the operating room and to quickly develop independent responsibility in the perioperative care of a wide variety of complicated surgical patients.
 Graduating residents routinely perform between 1,000 and 1,200 major operations upon completion of the residency.
 The vast majority of residents go on to subspecialty fellowship training at the program of their choice, followed by careers in academic surgery.
 Recent graduates have matched in fellowships at Boston Children's Hospital, Memorial Sloan-Kettering Cancer Center, University of Texas MD Anderson Cancer Center, University of California, San Francisco (Transplant Surgery), and New York-Presbyterian Columbia University Medical Center (Cardiac and Vascular Surgery) as well as various Mass General fellowship programs.

-Though many residents select a research mentor within the Department of Surgery at Mass General, which is the largest hospital-based research program in the United States, all of our residents have tremendous flexibility and opportunity in choosing to work in the foremost laboratories in the country or to conduct less traditional projects for which funding might otherwise be unavailable.
-Many residents choose basic science research experiences, but many others conduct outcomes, health services and education research.
+Though many residents select a research mentor within the Department of Surgery at Mass General, all of our residents have tremendous flexibility and opportunity in choosing to work in the foremost laboratories in the country or to conduct less traditional projects for which funding might otherwise be unavailable.
+Many residents choose basic science research experiences, and many others conduct health services and education research.
 Residents also enjoy the opportunity to attain an advanced degree, such as a PhD, MPH or MBA during this sabbatical.

 Finally, the Mass General Surgical Residency Program serves as a major pillar of the Department of Surgery.
 It thrives on the mutual trust and respect the faculty and residents have for each other in the common quest—exceptional patient care.
 There is a tremendous esprit de corps among the residents, who owe a debt of gratitude to Edward D. Churchill, MD, former chief of surgery at Mass General, who first proposed the current "rectangular" system of resident training.
 Perhaps it was Churchill who, in a report to the U.S. Surgeon General in 1948, summed up the philosophy of the Mass General framework and adapted to the needs and interests of the individual.